How to Open a Company in Vietnam?

 However, going through the process of incorporating a company in Vietnam requires complex procedures, and exposes companies to total liability for losses.

-Foreign companies are permitted to open a representative office in Vietnam if they can prove they have conducted business internationally for more than 1 year.
+Foreign companies are permitted to open a representative office in Vietnam if they can prove they have conducted business internationally for more than one year.
 The Vietnamese government has several restrictions on representative offices, centering around prohibition of commercial or production-related activities.

 Companies that choose to set up a representative office in Vietnam may only engage in promotion of the overall company and market research.
 It must annually submit returns to the Industry and Trade Department office and have a resident representative.